Florida man charged in woman’s death, more victims suspected

 WEST PALM BEACH, Fla.
 (AP) - Authorities in Florida have charged a man in a woman’s killing but say he’s also a suspect in the deaths of three other women in the state.

-Palm Beach County Sheriff’s officials said Monday they arrested 32-year-old Robert Hayes for first degree murder in Rachel Bey’s death.
+Palm Beach County Sheriff’s officials said Monday they arrested 37-year-old Robert Hayes for first degree murder in Rachel Bey’s death.
 A passerby found her body along a road three years ago.
 A judge denied bail for Hayes during a brief court hearing Monday.

 Meanwhile, Daytona Beach Police said at a news conference that Hayes was a suspect in the brutal killings of three other women dating back a decade and a half ago.

-Note: An earlier version of this report incorrectly gave Hayes’ age as 32, instead of 37.